COMMUNITY ART: CREATING AND SUSTAINING COMMUNITY ENGAGEMENT

-Each mural requires approximately 2 months of work.
-That work time is spread over three months to build in time for weather and other unforeseen delays (approvals, wall access, etc.The Mid-America Community Mural Project blog
+Each mural required approximately two months of work.
+That work time was spread over three months to build in time for weather and other unforeseen delays, such as approvals or wall access, etc.The Mid-America Community Mural Project blog